legionus/procmail-rs/Documentation/Limits.md

 | `LIMIT_HEADER_LINE` | 64 KiB | 1 MiB | One physical header line |
 | `LIMIT_HEADER_FIELD` | 256 KiB | 16 MiB | One unfolded logical field |

+The message limits count bytes as follows:

+- `LIMIT_MSG_SIZE` covers the complete message, including raw headers, their separator, and the body.
+Streaming does not exempt body bytes.
+Replacement messages from filters and native header edits are checked again.
+- `LIMIT_MSG_HEADERS` covers raw header bytes, line endings, and the empty header/body separator.
+Without a separator, all input through EOF is header data.
+- `LIMIT_MSG_BODY` covers only bytes after the first empty header line.
+Without a separator, the body is empty.
+- `LIMIT_HEADER_LINE` covers one physical line including its LF or CRLF, or all bytes of a final unterminated line.
+- `LIMIT_HEADER_FIELD` covers the original bytes of one logical field: its first physical line plus immediately following space- or tab-led continuation lines, including line endings.
+Every component is also checked against `LIMIT_HEADER_LINE`.

 Structural rc limits accept only unsigned decimal integers.
 The assignment which changes a limit is checked using the preceding assignment limit; its new value applies only to following syntax.
 These assignments are rejected inside